Read more about non-financial counterparties under UK EMIR, including reporting to trade repositories and risk mitigation for uncleared trades.

 - Where a contract qualifies as a hedging contract in accordance to International Financial Reporting Standards (IFRS).

-If an OTC derivative contract qualifies as a hedge it is not counted in the calculation of whether the clearing thresholds have been exceeded.
-Non-financial counterparties must be able to demonstrate how their contracts are within the criteria.
+If an OTC derivative contract qualifies as a hedge, it’s not counted in the calculation of whether the clearing thresholds have been exceeded.
+If you’re a non-financial counterparty, you must be able to demonstrate how your contracts are within the criteria.

 Step 2: Clearing thresholds

-The gross notional value of any OTC contracts that do not fall within the criteria under step 1 must be compared to the following clearing thresholds:
+The gross notional value of any OTC contracts that don’t fall within the criteria under step 1, must be compared to the following clearing thresholds:

 - credit derivatives: €1 billion gross notional value

 - equity derivatives: €1 billion gross notional value